Last Updated on August 7th, 2019

 Did you know that acne is classified as a skin disease?
 That’s right, your struggle has been validated!
 Those horrific breakouts you are forced to battle every now are not ‘just zits’, as your clear-skinned friends like to call them.
-Indeed, acne is an incredibly widespread skin condition, but it is also infuriating and unpredictable, and we feel your pain.
+Indeed, acne is an incredibly widespread skin condition1, but it is also infuriating and unpredictable, and we feel your pain.

 Acne can appear on any part of your body and it can affect your skin, your mood, your self-confidence and even your image of yourself.
 Why do you get it?
-Most simply put, it is because of excessive oil which becomes trapped in your pores.
+Most simply put, it is because of excessive oil which becomes trapped in your pores2.
 This causes germs to begin developing on location, and a pimple grows out of it.
 The logical remedy?
 Exfoliation.

-Exfoliation serves to scrape off the skin cells that you no longer need, which gather around the surface of your skin.
+Exfoliation serves to scrape off the skin cells that you no longer need3, which gather around the surface of your skin.
 If acne has been your long-term enemy, then you probably already know what we are referring to.
 Still, keep reading so as to get the full picture of how exfoliation can help you clear up your acne.

 Why should you exfoliate?
 The procedure can provide you with a more even complexion after just a few treatments.
 Ready to enjoy a smoother face?
 Time to choose your exfoliation type.